Group D (16-18)

 40 / 40

-Which of the following shows an AABB pattern?
+Which of the following are common parts of a robot?
 (Select all that apply)

 0%